Hunter-Open-Source-Club/Constitution/constitution.md

 The Vice President assumes the role of the President and appoints a new Vice President in the case of vacancies.

+### Treasurer

+The Treasurer manages all finances of the Club.
+The Treasurer keeps strict tabulations on the costs of all the Club's endeavors and tracks all incoming and outgoing financial transactions, including reimbursement and bill payments.
+The Treasurer receives all monies of the Club and immediately deposits them in the name of the Club into its respective coffer and shall remain in the self-generated in Hunter College.
+The Treasurer is responsible for working closely with the other Executive Board Officers in determining the allocation of the Club's funds.
+The Treasurer shall also work closely with members of the College Association to prepare and maintain the budget.
+The Treasurer will submit budget request(s) in accordance with CA guidelines and policies.

 ### Secretary

 The Secretary's primary role is to confer with the executive board, organize